FelixOnline/v2/content/articles/2011-3-17-higher-education-lunacy.md

 subtitle: >
   The government's higher education 'policy' is wrecking the sector
 date: "2011-03-17 21:40:58 +0000"

 # Attributes from Felix Online V1
 id: "1104"
 old_path: /comment/1104/higher-education-lunacy
 aliases:
  - /comment/1104/higher-education-lunacy
+imported: true
+comments:
+ - I think the Browne Review was pretty sound and gave a fair deal to students There should be real competition between universities with the elimination of a cap as per the original proposals and the governments changes to the original recommendations have been an outright failure

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true